erictleung/bmi667-tcga-network/README.md

 - Calculate pair-wise distances.
 - Calculate average shortest path and the diameter of the sub-network.

+### Part 3

+- Try to develop a random permutation method to check whether or not the average shortest path obtained from last week's assignment is significant.

 ## Contents

 - `bin`: scripts directory